Beatrice Fox Auerbach: Philanthropy

 Auerbach was dedicated to enriching not only the lives of her workers, but her community as well.
-With the wealth that she had accumulated from the success of G. Fox and Co., she founded the Beatrice Fox Auerbach Foundation, a charitable and educational organization dedicated to enriching the public "regardless of creed, sex, color, or race."
+With the wealth that she had accumulated from the success of G. Fox and Co., she founded the Beatrice Fox Auerbach Foundation, a charitable and educational organization dedicated to enriching the public, "regardless of creed, sex, color, or race."
 Through her foundation, Auerbach donated to organizations, hospitals, and institutions of higher education, and made contributions to St. Francis, Mt.
 Sinai, and Hartford hospitals, and to subsidized programs for the Hartford Symphony and Wadsworth Atheneum Museum of Art.
-From 1938-1959, she worked with the Connecticut College for Women (now Connecticut College) in a retailing program.
+From 1938 to 1959, she worked with the Connecticut College for Women (now Connecticut College) in a retailing program.
 She found this to be important as one of the few women in her field at the time.
 In 1941, the foundation was poised to become a corporation.
 This move gained strong support from Secretary of State Chase Going Woodhouse, and was called "the solution to the problem" facing Hartford by Judge Elsner, who presided over this decision.
 Four years later in 1945, Auerbach established the Service Bureau for Women's Organizations.
 The goal of this was to teach women how to coordinate activities, run meetings and be effective lobbyists.

-On July 6, 1944, just one month after D-Day, the famous Ringling Brothers Barnum & Bailey Circus fire occurred in Hartford, causing over 100 deaths and many serious injuries.
+On July 6, 1944, just one month after D-Day, the famous Ringling Brothers Barnum & Bailey Circus fire occurred in Hartford, causing more than 100 deaths and many serious injuries.
 Mrs Auerbach sent 500 sandwiches and 25 gallons of coffee to Municipal Hospital, which was overwhelmed with many casualties.
 Hearing that there was a shortage of bedding and night clothes, she also sent over a truckload of brand new sheets and pajamas the G Fox price tags still attached.

 Auerbach major

 Because of her work as one of the few women in business administration, Auerbach decided to form a major that prepared young women for higher-level positions.
 She felt that because “There [were] a number of institutions offering such preparation to young men.
 The need of more such opportunities for young women [was] self-evident.”
 From 1938–1959, she worked with the Connecticut College for Women (now Connecticut College) in a retailing program.
 To gain this degree Auerbach proposed that women take classes in psychology, history, foreign language, economics, and English, focusing on business correspondence.
 During their junior year, the women would take part in a service learning at a business in their field to gain real-life experience.
 This major was not seen as a new department, but a collaboration between Gov, home economics, social science, and art.
-To start this program, Auerbach donated $1,350 ($22,634.25 USD today) for the preliminary planning period, and $10,000 ($167,661.11 today) for the two year development of the major.
+To start this program, Auerbach donated $1,350 ($22,634.25 USD today) for the preliminary planning period, and $10,000 ($167,661.11 today) for the two-year development of the major.
 Chase Going Woodhouse, an economics professor at Connecticut College at the time, described Auerbach as having a “forward way of looking at education.”